-Unitholder Transaction Expenses (fees paid directly from your investment) As a % of Initial Unit Price Amounts per 100 Units

-Initial Sales Charge 0.00% \$ 0.00

-Deferred Sales Charge 1.35 13.50

-Creation & Development Fee 0.50 5.00

-Maximum Sales Charge 1.85 % \$18.50

-Estimated Organization Costs 0.788 % \$ 7.88

-Estimated Annual Operating Expenses (expenses deducted from trust assets) As a % of Net Assets Amounts per 100 Units

-Trustee Fee 0.108% \$1.05

-Supervisor Fee 0.036 0.35

-Other Operating Expenses 0.119 1.16

-Total 0.263 % \$2.56

-Example Cumulative Expens ses Paid for Period:

-1 year 3 years 5 years 10 years

-This example helps you compare the cost of this trust with other unit investment trusts and

-This example helps you compare the cost of this trust with other unit investment trusts and mutual funds.
+Unitholder Transaction Expenses (fees paid directly from your investment) a % of Unit Price ounts per)0 Units Initial Sales Charge 0.00% 5 \$ 0.00 Deferred Sales Charge 1.35 13.50 Creation & Development Fee 0.50 5.00 Maximum Sales Charge 1.85% \$18.50 Estimated Organization Costs 0 .800% 5 \$ 8.00 Estimated Annual Operating Expenses (expenses deducted from trust assets) a % of Assets ounts per 00 Units Trustee Fee 0 .108% \$1.05 Supervisor Fee 0.036 0.35 Other Operating Expenses 0 .155 1.51 Total 0.299% \$2.91 = Example = Cumula tive Expens ses Paid for r Period: Example Cumula 1 year tive Expens 3 years ses Paid for 5 years r Period: 10 years Example This example helps you compare the cost of • This example helps you compare the cost of This example helps you compare the cost of this trust with other unit investment trusts and This example helps you compare the cost of this trust with other unit investment trusts and mutual funds.
+The example assumes that the This example helps you compare the cost of this trust with other unit investment trusts and mutual funds.
+The example assumes that the expenses do not change and that the trust's This example helps you compare the cost of this trust with other unit investment trusts and mutual funds.
 The example assumes that the expenses do not change and that the trust's annual return is 5%.
 Your actual returns and expenses will vary.
+Based on these assumptions, you would pay these expenses for This example helps you compare the cost of this trust with other unit investment trusts and mutual funds.
+The example assumes that the expenses do not change and that the trust's annual return is 5%.
+Your actual returns and expenses will vary.
 Based on these assumptions, you would pay these expenses for every \$10,000 you invest in the trust.
-The example also assumes that you roll your investment into the next available series of the trust every 15 months (if one is offered) when the current trust terminates.
+The This example helps you compare the cost of this trust with other unit investment trusts and mutual funds.
+The example assumes that the expenses do not change and that the trust's annual return is 5%.
+Your actual returns and expenses will vary.
+Based on these assumptions, you would pay these expenses for every \$10,000 you invest in the trust.
+The example also assumes that you roll your This example helps you compare the cost of this trust with other unit investment trusts and mutual funds.
+The example assumes that the expenses do not change and that the trust's annual return is 5%.
+Your actual returns and expenses will vary.
+Based on these assumptions, you would pay these expenses for every \$10,000 you invest in the trust.
+The example also assumes that you roll your investment into the next available series of the This example helps you compare the cost of this trust with other unit investment trusts and mutual funds.
+The example assumes that the expenses do not change and that the trust's annual return is 5%.
+Your actual returns and expenses will vary.
+Based on these assumptions, you would pay these expenses for every \$10,000 you invest in the trust.
+The example also assumes that you roll your